 There are a few tools you can use to run an SEO audit:

-Raven Tools is probably your best option given that it’s relatively easy to use and comes with a 14-day free trial.
+Raven Tools might be your best option given that it’s relatively easy to use and comes with a 14-day free trial.
 Check out Brian Dean’s walkthrough for using Raven Tools here.